 There is no difference.
 In Massachusetts, the specific criminal legal statute refers to “Operating Under the Influence of Intoxicating Liquor”, or OUI for short.

 Different state laws call the same act “Driving Under the Influence” (DUI) or “Driving while Intoxicated” (DWI), but they all essentially mean the same thing: a drunk driving accusation and charge.
+And some states do differentiate between the two, or classify a DWI as a lesser offense from a DUI.

-For most people DUI is the most commonly used abbreviation, but courts refer to them technically as an OUI-Liquor.
+For most people, DUI is the most commonly used abbreviation, but courts refer to them technically as an “OUI-Liquor”.

 According to Massachusetts Laws, there is a “zero tolerance” policy for minors driving after drinking alcohol.
 Minor or underage drunk driving charges are taken very seriously.
 The Massachusetts legal limit for minors is .02 BAC.
 There may also be other license issues if the driver had a junior operators license.